"And I will send fire on Magog and on those who live in security in the coastlands. Then they shall know that I am the Lord." Ezekiel 39:6 (NKJV)

 Then September 11, 2001 happened.
 We finally awakened to the reality that the Middle East was a hotbed of crazy religious violence.
 We were certain that things couldn't be any worse.
 We were convinced that the Tribulation Period was just days away and the next Rapture event was just minutes away.
 So after 9/11, Christians really began to pray.
 Christians once again were salt and light in a very dark world.
 And the nation was healthier for awhile.
-But that was yesterday.
+But that was a short-lived burst of light.
 After a few months, the light began to fade.

 Now the light is very dim.
 And the salt has lost much of its savor.

 Just like the nation Judah, the United States has experienced times of revival and times of backsliding.
 But how bad can things get before the Next Rapture and the Tribulation Period?